Mean-field neural networks-based algorithms for McKean-Vlasov control problems *: Backward SDE-based algorithms

 In the practical implementation, we use a training of $M$ probability measures $\mu_i^{(m)}$, $m$ $=$ $1,\ldots,M$, and for each batch $m$, one then computes $N$ samples $X_i^{(m),(n)}$,$\tilde X_i^{(m),(n)}$ $\sim$ $\mu_i^{(m)}$, $X_j^{(m),(n)}$, $\tilde X_j^{(m),(n)}$, $j$ $=$ $i+1,\ldots,N_T-1$, according to \eqref{Xijmultistep} with estimated probability measures $\hat\mu_j^{(m)}$ $=$ $\Lc_D(\hat\bop_j^{(m)})$, as in Section \ref{sec:globalcon}, and approximate the loss function by $\tilde L^i_{M,N}(\theta_i)$, $i$ $=$ $0,\ldots,N_T-1$.
 The pseudo-code is described in Algorithm \ref{alg:BSDElocal2}.

 The output of these two algorithms \ref{alg:BSDElocal1} and \ref{alg:BSDElocal2} yields in particular an approximation of the function $\Uc$ in \eqref{defUc} by the mean-field neural network $\Yc_i^*$ at any time $t_i$, hence an approximation of the optimal feedback control defined in \eqref{defhata}.
 We can then estimate the value function at any time by regression similarly as in \eqref{regressV}.
 Alternately, by considering the value function in the BSDE as in \eqref{BSDEY}, we can obtain an approximation of $V$ via the mean-field neural network $\Yc_i^*$ at any time $t_i$.
+Once again, in a backward resolution process, if the support of the distribution is unknown, it is necessary to employ an iterative algorithm, as suggested in Section \ref{subsec:MFNN}, to explore and identify the distributions of interest.